openstack-infra/jenkins-job-builder/doc/source/execution.rst

   string, allowing you to use those strings without having to define all the keys it might be using.

+**print_job_urls**
+  (Optional) If set to True it will print full jobs urls while updating jobs, so user can be sure which instance was updated.
+User may click the link to go directly to that job.
+False by default.

 jenkins section
 ^^^^^^^^^^^^^^^